-Examples showed earlier are already illustrating this.
+Examples shown earlier are already illustrating this.
 Remember rules are meant to be mixed up, and of course broken.
-But yes, you have to start somewhere and applying these techniques all at once can be overwhelming.
-So isolate a particular skill and apply it to your work regularly until you feel comfortable with it.
+But yes, you have to start somewhere, and applying these techniques all at once can be overwhelming.
+To isolate a particular skill and apply it to your work regularly until you feel comfortable with it.

 On this particular photo, I wanted symmetry, but also a bit of movement to break the static pose of the performer.
-That’s why we added the silk work to make the shot more interesting, much more dynamic.
-Since it is a Wide angle shot (24mm), we also used the silk to fill the frame.
+That's why we added the silk work to make the shot more interesting, much more dynamic.
+Since it is a wide-angle shot (24mm), we also used silk to fill the frame.

 Every time you are out there with your camera try these 5 tips one by one!
 With time you will slowly no longer need to have obvious lines and frames in your shots all the time.
 This will become 2nd nature and you will focus more on the story rather than the technical side of your shot.

 I always say that my photography is the result of multiple decisions.
 So there has to be a reason behind everyone I make.
 Placing randomly my subject in the frame is not an option.
 What do you want to tell, what do you want people to feel, what is the purpose of the shot?
 You have to answer these questions before capturing anything.

 Am I doing it right all the time?
 No, not at all...
 I am still a student, I hope to learn all my life...
 There is so much out there to learn from and so much beauty to capture...
 That's why I love photography!

 Tell me the tricks you use for better compositions or even send me pictures of how you applied these 5 tips in your photography.

 Rendez-vous next Tuesday for a new video or later this week for another blog post!